 Following the decision of the Court of Justice of the European Union (the "CJEU") on 16 July 2020 in the Schrems II case (C-311/18), transfers of passengers' personal data outside of Ireland to a non-EU country remain valid under Standard Contractual Clauses ("SCCs") subject to the qualifications set out in the CJEU's judgment.
-However, EU organisations that currently rely on the EU-U.S. Privacy Shield framework to transfer passenger personal data outside of the EU will need to urgently identify an alternative data transfer mechanism.
+On 4 June 2021, the European Commission adopted two new sets of SCCs to replace the privacy shield data transfer scheme; a set for controllers and processors and another for transferring personal data to third countries.